deko202/Content-Sharing-Web-App/README.md

 * For optimal results please use both print and digital for content distribution.

-View the project UX - https://www.behance.net/gallery/69934075/Share-Your-Content-Content-Web-App
+View how the app works on Behanced - https://www.behance.net/gallery/69934075/Share-Your-Content-Content-Web-App